 operation of ACOnet's national fiber backbone, that is expiring after ten years, is

 renewed until mid-2022.
-However, the backbone's topology needs to be adjusted to accommodate
+However, the backbone's topology has to be adjusted to accommodate

 new PoPs in Wiener Neustadt, Bregenz and St. Johann/Pongau.
 Additionally, direct connections

-ACOnet and A1TA intend to complete the backbone's overhaul (including an upgrade of DWDM nodes as well as the replacement of routers) by Fall, 2017.
+ACOnet and A1TA complete the backbone's overhaul (including an upgrade of DWDM nodes as well as the replacement of routers) in autumn 2017.

 eduroam in the city